BDAthlon/genetic_logic_synthesis/genetic_circuit_scoring/README.rst

     circuit_mapping.score()

-If you wish to tune a circuit mapping before scoring, simply include the -t argument to the app like so:
+If you wish to tune a circuit mapping before scoring, simply include the -t argument to the gls_score_circuit Python app like so:

 .. code-block:: powershell